sunny-g/crypton/server/doc/tutorial.md

 // Atomically save all modified objects back to the container.
 If we had made
 // changes to either diaryEntries or diaryDrafts, both would be saved.
 The
-// default parameters for saving objects preserves object history (i.e. previous
+// default parameters for saving objects preserves object history (i.e.
-// versions of the object are still reachable) and uses diffing where
+// previous versions of the object are still reachable) and uses diffing where
-// appropritae to minimize the total size. diaryDrafts.save(function (err) {
+// appropriate to minimize the total size. diaryDrafts.save(function (err) {
   if (err) {
     // alert the user